project-talan/tln-clouds/README.md

     ```
     tln nginx-ingress-status@k8s
     ```
-    * Use DNS address name from command output below to check access to the cluster using browser/curl
+    * Use DNS address name from command output above to check access to the cluster using browser/curl
     * Uninstall Ingress
     ```
     tln nginx-ingress-uninstall@k8s